Fox-ML-infrastructure/FoxML_Core/README.md

 and it looked really nice.
 I cant remember his name off the top of my head but hes based in the netherlands or something.
 I made this open source with this level of documentation specifically to act as a resource where people can learn to integrate, refactor, and structure things.
 Idk if it will ever make much money because it honestly needs like a $75k compute cluster minimum to even start to be efficient.
-Shorter intervals like daily data, or maybe even 1h, would be reasonable on consumer hardware, but I personally tried the 5m data I have, and i think it took like
+Longer intervals like daily data, or maybe even 1h, would be reasonable on consumer hardware, but I personally tried the 5m data I have, and i think it took like
 ~30 hours or something to train a zoo on a single batch(15 symbols) for one target.
 Im not sure if thats because my code could be optomized more or if its just sheer compute, as always suggestions, review, and critiques are welcome as long as its constructive. :D
 Email: jtlewis204@gmail.com